-Leasehold improvements Furniture and fixtures Computer equipment 3 years or over the lease term, whichever is shorter 2-5 years 3 years
+Leasehold improvements 3 years or over the lease term, whichever is shorter

+Furniture and fixtures 2-5 years

+Computer equipment 3 years

 Where parts of an item of property, plant and equipment have different useful lives, the cost or valuation of that item is allocated on a reasonable basis between the parts and each part is depreciated separately.
 Both the useful life of an asset and its residual value, if any, are reviewed annually.